Published on 08-Jul-2013

 Travel & Transportation

-PureData System for Analytics (powered by Netezza technology), PureSystems, Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud, Business Analytics, Enabling Business Flexibility, Predictive Analytics, SaaS, Smarter Analytics
+PureData System for Analytics (powered by Netezza technology), PureSystems, BA - Business Analytics, BA - Predictive Analytics, Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud/Threats, Enabling Business Flexibility, SaaS, Smarter Planet

 FleetRisk Advisors – a business unit of Omnitracs Inc. – has carved out a niche of its own as a specialized provider of advanced analytics solutions for the fleet management and logistics industries.
 It currently offers a range of services that help clients identify, predict and address issues before they affect the business – focusing specifically on the areas of driver safety and fatigue, retention and recruiting, and workers’ compensation.